Hurtak/hello/README.md

 ## Future improvements

+- once `ResizeObserver` has good browser support, remove polyfill
-- Once ResizeObserver has good browser support, remove polyfill
+- once `inert` has good browser support, remove polyfill
 - once backdrop-filter is supported, start using it instead of transparent background color